 Historical dating is not as easy as it may sound.
 Currently, several chronological systems are vying for predominance among scholars.
 What impact might this have on our biblical understanding of prophecy?

 The insular world of biblical archaeology always seems to be waiting with the proverbial "bated breath" for the next big find that will stun the world.
 More than a hundred years ago, the great archaeologists of the day ...

 Even the beginning Bible student knows that Israel plays a prominant part in Scripture.
 Why?
 Richard Ritenbaugh explores God's stated purposes for choosing and using the children of Israel throughout His Word—and beyond.

-Prophecy has many purposes, but it is never intended to open the future to mere idle curiosity.
-Its much higher purpose is to furnish guidance to the heirs of salvation.
-John Ritenbaugh explains how the tumultuous sixth-century BC prepares us for the time of the end.
+Prophecy has many purposes, but it is never intended to open the future to mere curiosity.
+Its higher purpose is to give guidance to the heirs of salvation.

 For centuries, the Philistines were a constant menace on Israel's flank.
 Here is what the Bible, history, and archeology have to say about this people.